MHValdez/CS493-a9-final-project/README.md

 ### Maintenance:
 - This project was built on a previous assignment that did not employ Flask Blueprints.
 As a result, it is monolithic.
 Modularizing it with Blueprints would improve readability and make continuing development easier.
 - Due to academic deadlines, the code is not as DRY as it could be.
 In particular, input validation for Create/POST and Update/PUT operations could be moved into generic functions.
+- Authentication keys are stored in an ENV file.
+This is not appropriate for deployment.

 ## Demonstrated Proficiencies:
 - Cloud deployment